Parish History

 During that summer a crude frame building was hurriedly built on a lot donated by a non-Catholic friend, Mr. Euclid Covington, a member of a prominent Warren County family.
 This small temporary mission sat on the corner of what is now Church Avenue and Barry Street.
 It served as a school building during the week and was converted to a church for Mass on Sundays.
 Francis Leopold Kister, a master builder from Germany, began work on a brick church.
 The first Mass celebrated in the brick church was on Easter Sunday, 1860.
 Complete construction was delayed due to the outbreak of the Civil War.
 The first brick structure was finished and dedicated to St. Joseph in 1862.

 Saint Joseph Church as it is today rose in stages from this small 1860 brick building.
 An 1870 addition at the east end provided higher and wider walls containing the semi-circular apse with the sanctuary and three altars.
 This served until 1884 when further enlargement became imperative.
 The higher walls were extended to the street, completely surrounding the original church, which was then torn down from the inside.
-This final addition and enlargement of the magnificent cathedral-like structure that is
+This final addition and enlargement of the magnificent cathedral-like structure that is Saint Joseph today took five years for completion.
+It was consecrated on May 4, 1889.

 Four Pastors in First 100 Years